lherzolite2024/lherzolite2024.github.io/templates/abstract_template.md

 **Author One^1^, Author Two^2^, Author Three^3^**

-^1^Name of the Institution, Address, https://orcid.org/0000-0002-1825-0097
+^1^Name of the Institution, Address,
-^2^Name of the Institution, Address, ORCID identifier ^3^Name of the Institution, Address, ORCID identifier
+^2^Name of the Institution, Address
+^3^Name of the Institution, Address

-_Contact Email: responsible.author@email.com_
+_Corresponding author email_: responsible.author@email.com; https://orcid.org/0000-0002-1825-0097

 ### Main Text
 Please provide an abstract of no more than 600 words, one figure or one table (included here), and a brief list of references.
 We kindly request that you refrain from using section headers (remove the Main Text header).
 While it's encouraged to include a summary figure, it's not obligatory.